 The company has struggled to merge the operations of five different charter operators it acquired over the past several years.

-Executives say it has been improving reliability in the past year, something it believes will continue as it opens a central operations center in Atlanta next month.
+Executives say reliability has improved in the past year, and they believe this trend will continue as they open a central operations center in Atlanta next month.

 It has also been looking to cut losses for operations.
 CFO Todd Smith says it is focusing on high-density markets with fewer and shorter repositioning flights.